Countdown Numbers Game Solver

 Problem and Solution Examples

-Reproduced below is a selection from a bigger suite of examples used for testing (hence discontinuous numbering).
-If “*” is tagged onto to the solution number it contains an over-complexity.
-Note that the numbering of solutions depends on the “tuning” of the heuristic scoring.
+Reproduced below is a selection from a bigger suite of examples used for testing (hence there may be discontinuous numbering).
+If “*” is tagged onto to the solution number it contains over-complexity.
+Note that the numbering and presentation of solutions depends on the “tuning” of the heuristic scoring.
 This might have changed since the examples were created.

-Graeme Cole’s numbers game solver (https://graemecole.uk/countdown/) when asked to find all solutions shows a few differences compared to my examples.
-The differences seem to be related to showing some solutions with over-complexity but not others.
-This has not yet been investigated to see if there’s something in the baseline code to be corrected.
+Graeme Cole’s numbers game solver (https://graemecole.uk/countdown/) when asked to find all solutions shows a few additional solutions compared to my examples.
+The differences seem to be related to showing some solutions with what I consider over-complexity but not others.
+This has not yet been investigated to see if there’s something in my baseline code to be corrected.

 Ben North’s solver (https://bennorth.github.io/countdown-numbers-solver/) seems to reproduce my examples.
-However, there are extra solutions when a number is duplicated in the list (as in several examples below).
-In these cases the solver shows what I consider to be duplicate solutions arising from choice between two identical numbers in the list, as mentioned earlier.
+However, it seems to give duplicate solutions whenever a number is duplicated in the list (as in several examples below).

 Example 1